GenesisAria/Eart2150-ModularExpansion/README.md

 - volga can fit repairers and container fork
 - nests can equip detector and regen
 - salamander fits building turret
+- navy ships can be transported via air
 <br>

 - screamers are no longer radars (ed can build a large radar on krus after research)